Clever/unix-join/README.md

 due to memory constraints.

 **NOTE**: `unix-join`, like the join command that it relies on, assumes that the inputs are sorted by the join key.
 If they are not sorted, the behavior is undefined.
+The output is unordered.

 ## Install